 Observational epidemiology is used to collect information on events over time.
 Prevalence studies, cross-sectional studies, longitudinal case series, case-control studies, cohort studies, and diagnostic evaluations are examples of observational studies.

 Epicentre uses descriptive epidemiology to characterize the distribution and/or trends in health and disease over time, place and groups of persons.
 This work can inform the planning of health programs as well as prioritize activities.

 - Prevalence studies;

 - Prospective and retrospective case control studies.

-Epicentre conducts qualitative research when it is important to understanding social behavioral aspect related to health.
-As well as the “what, where, when” questions of epidemiology, this method helps us answer the “how” and “why” questions that cannot always be measurement quantitively.
+Epicentre conducts qualitative research when it is important to understand socio-behavioral aspects related to health.
+In addition to the “what, where, when” questions of epidemiology, this method helps us answer the “how” and “why” questions, that cannot always be measured quantitively.